 No, you would not be subject to a rental registration license, but you may be required to obtain a short-term rental license depending on how the bedrooms are being rented out.

-Housing units that can be described using any of the following criteria are required to register the property, but will not be required to pay registration fee or be subject to inspections on the unit.
+There are specific instances that will qualify certain units to be considered “exempt”.
+Housing units that can be described using any of the following criteria are required to register the property, but will not be required to pay registration fees or be subject to inspections on the unit.

 - Owner-occupied buildings containing two units

-- A single family residence that the owner occupies with an accessory dwelling unit that is rented out;
+- A single-family residence that the owner occupies with an attached accessory dwelling unit (sometimes referred to as a “mother-in-law” apartment) that is rented out;

-- A single family residence with an accessory dwelling unit that the owners occupies;
+- A single-family residence with an attached accessory dwelling unit that the owners occupy;

 - A duplex in which the owner occupies one of the units.;